Complexity Gaming: Founding and early years (2003–2007)

 In 2009, Complexity placed 3rd at Dreamhack Winter 2009 and 2nd at the IEM IV American Championship.

 They delved back into Quake with Quake Live where they picked up Sander "Vo0" Kaasjager and Brian "dkt" Flanders.
 They played Madden NFL 2010, Team Fortress 2, Dota 2, and FIFA 10.

 On April 11, 2013, Complexity was the winner of the Call of Duty: Black Ops II championship at ESWC 2013.

 On April 6, 2014, they sold their Call of Duty team to Evil Geniuses.

 On March 22, 2015, Complexity announced that they had acquired the Heroes of the Storm team Barrel Boys, with a roster of Stafford "McIntyre" McIntyre, Alexei "Blinks" Bazhenov, Drew "Trummel" Trummel, Aaron "Erho" Kappes, and Edward "TigerJK" Hong.

 Complexity's Dota 2 team was not invited to The International 2015 but qualified in the regional qualifying tournament.
 Complexity's Dota team is based in a gaming house near Fort Lauderdale, Florida.

-Sale to Jerry Jones
+Sale to Jerry Jones (2017–2024)

-Complexity continued to operate after the CGS folded in 2008, fielding teams in CS:GO, Call of Duty: Black Ops II, and Dota 2, among others.
 In 2017, the team was purchased by Dallas Cowboys owner Jerry Jones and real estate investor John Goff and relocated to Frisco, Texas.
 Lake remained CEO of the team as part of the deal, while fellow cofounder Jason Bass sold his stake in the team.
 In 2019, GameStop sponsored a new headquarters and training facility in The Star, a complex that also acts as the training center for the Dallas Cowboys NFL team.